ThomasDonath/turbo-rest-node/Readme.md

 If no key given, in development mode we set user=test and tenant=test-tenant.
 But in production mode we dont start.

+## Logging

+Imports DEBUG module but doesnt write any message.
+But Express logs out the requests.

+Uses Turbo Logger (Winston based).
+In production mode log level is set to INFO, in development mode to DEBUG.
+This can be overwritten with environment CONF_LOG_LEVEL.

 ## How to set up for development

 * git clone